 - Is there anything I can do to prevent OCD?

 - I already have a Fold.
-How can I protect their joints? (spoiler alert: YES!)
+Can I do anything to protect their joints? (spoiler alert: YES!)

 - Can you recommend a breeder in ABC? / Is Breeder XYZ good?